 We offer a one-year standard warranty on most of our hardware products and a three-month standard warranty on most of our software products.
 An accrual for estimated warranty costs is recorded at the time of sale and periodically adjusted to reflect actual experience.
 The long-term warranty accrual includes estimated warranty costs for warranties beyond one year.
 Warranty expense was approximately \$2.1 million and \$3.0 million for the three months ended September 30, 2004 and 2003, respectively.
-Warranty expense was approximately \$3.6 million and \$7.3 million for the nine months ended September 30, 2004 and 2003, respectively.
+Warranty expense was approximately \$3.6 million and \$7.3 million for the nine months ended September 30, 2004 and 2003, respectively, and is classified within cost of sales.